djey47/pi-control/README.md

 -----------------

 ### Requirements:
+- Hypervisor should be VMWare ESXi 5.5 (may work under 5.1 but untested)
 - Client must have *ssh* and *wakeonlan* utilities available
 - Target server must be accessible from SSH client on default port (22), without password (public key copied to *authorized_keys* file).
 - Target server IP must be in *known_hosts* files on source !
 Otherwise esxi/off command will fail.
 To do this, use *ssh* to once connect target server manually.